warrior-training-culture

 Moko Kanohi (Face Tattoo) and the Carving of Identity

 A fully developed facial moko indicated a person of immense mana.
 For a warrior, the moko served several distinct purposes.
-It recorded their whakapapa (genealogy) through specific design elements.
-It told the story of their deeds in battle.
+It recorded their whakapapa (genealogy) through specific design elements such as the koru and rauru (spiral motifs).
+It told the story of their deeds in battle—each spiral or line could represent a fallen enemy or a successful raid.
 It also served a powerful psychological function.
 A face fully covered in intricate, swirling patterns was intended to be intimidating.
 The deeply carved lines of the face, combined with the exaggerated facial expressions of the haka, created a terrifying visage designed to unnerve an enemy.
 The process of receiving a moko was extremely painful and carried significant risk of infection, making it a true test of the warrior's fortitude.
 The designs were unique to each individual, acting like a personal signature or a biographical document etched onto the skin.
+The tohunga tā moko (tattoo artist) was a specialist of high rank, and his work was guided by spiritual visions.

 Moko Kiriwai (Body Tattoo)